efrapp/rails-style-guide/README.md

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).

-# The Rails Style Guide

-This Rails style guide recommends best practices so that real-world Rails programmers can write code that can be maintained by other real-world Rails programmers.
-A style guide that reflects real-world usage gets used, and a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all &ndash; no matter how good it is.

-The guide is separated into several sections of related rules.
-I've tried to add the rationale behind the rules (if it's omitted I've assumed it's pretty obvious).

-I didn't come up with all the rules out of nowhere - they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Rails community and various highly regarded Rails programming resources.

 ## Table of Contents

 * [Testing](#testing)